FabioXimenes/FlutterNews/README.md

 ## Observations

-- Ios not working because I do not have a mac to make the firebase integration.
+- Ios is not working because I do not have a mac to make the firebase integration.
 I plan to add this feature when I have the opportunity!

 ## Functionalities